tenebrousedge/shell_guide/shell_guide.md

     autocrlf = input
 EOM
 ```
 I'm liable to use this to add config information to the default `.atom` settings file but that may be the first time I've actually had cause to use this.
+If you are trying to log something using a shell script you might also find a need for this, but if you're going to log something you may as well use a nicer language to do that with.

 The final bit of redirection that you can do is to take a file and slurp up the contents into command-line arguments with `<`, basically just reversing the operation of `>`.
 ```shell